terrapower/armi/doc/requirements/sdid.rst

 Hot and input dimensions
 ^^^^^^^^^^^^^^^^^^^^^^^^
 ARMI treats dimensions and material properties as functions of temperature.
 However, a pure physical analogy is challenging for several reasons.
 These reasons and the implementation details are explained here.

-For a typical ``component``, users may define most dimensions at any temperature they desire (the *Input temperature*), as explained in :doc:`/user/inputs/composition_file`.
+For a typical ``component``, users may define most dimensions at any temperature they desire (the *Input temperature*), as explained in :doc:`/user/inputs/blueprints`.
 These dimensions will be thermally-expanded up to the *Hot temperature* as input.
-For most shapes and components, this works as expected, however:

-* In Hex geometries, the outer hexagonal boundary is currently limited to be consistent across all objects in a core.
+For most shapes and components, this works as expected.
+However, in Hex geometries the outer hexagonal boundary is currently limited to be consistent across all assemblies in a core.
 This stems from some physics solver requirements of structured meshes.
 Users should set the hot dimension on input.
 Models that change pitch as functions of grid-plate and load pad temperatures may be developed in the future.
-* The axial heights of **blocks** is complicated to model explicitly because different components of different materials expand differently at the same temperature.
-Pure physical analogy would require independent meshes for the duct, clad, and fuel of every pin.
-To deal with this, ARMI implements *exclusively radial thermal expansion* (more details are available in :doc:`/reference/materials`).
-As a result of this, users should input the desired hot axial dimensions of all blocks.
-Advanced models with multiple axial meshes may be developed at a later time.

 **Component** dimensions are stored as *parameters* at the input temperature and thermally expanded to the current temperature of the component upon access.
-To run a case at a specific temperature, the user sould set the hot and input temperatures to the same value.
+To run a case at a specific temperature, the user should set the hot and input temperatures to the same value.
 This can be used to study isothermal conditions during outages and startup.

 -------------------
 Requirements Review